Ray-Blast/collabgodotproject/GameStory.md

 # Game Story
-- Reece arrives to 'Vampire Manor' by carriage.
+- Reece arrives to Yorwin Manor by carriage.
-- Reece fights through 'Vampire Manor' and a few minibosses.
+- Reece fights through Yorwin Manor and a few minibosses.
-- Reece fights 'Orlok' and beats him.
+- Reece fights Radislav Yorwin and beats him.